 Mineralisation is hosted within Tapley Hill Formation sediments.
-Reduced pyritic black shales of the Tindelpina Shale Member (TSM) conformably overly dolomite altered siltstones of the upper Wilyerpa Formation (Wilyerpa Fm), where mineralisation is focused along the contact, at the base of the TSM.
-Gossanous outcrop of the Wilyerpa/TSM contact contains malachite, chalcopyrite and minor bornite, which was the focus of historical mining.
+Reduced pyritic black shales of the Tindelpina Shale Member (TSM) conformably overly dolomite altered siltstones of the upper Wilyerpa Formation (Wilyerpa Fm), where mineralisation is focused along the contact.
+Gossanous outcrop of the Wilyerpa/TSM contact contains malachite, chalcopyrite and minor bornite, which was the focus of historical mining (Figure 7).
 Downdip, chalcocite rich zones are present along the supergene/hypogene boundary.
-Further downdip, the primary/hypogene zone is dominated by chalcopyrite-bornite mineralisation.
-Cross-cutting structures appear to have some influence on the grade and thickness of mineralisation within the base of the TSM.
+Further downdip the primary/hypogene zone is dominated by chalcopyrite with accessory bornite.
+Cross cutting structures appear to have some influence on the grade and thickness of mineralisation within the Wilyerpa Fm.